 Effective Phone/Skype and on-site working Interviews (Th, Nov 29, 7-8pm, Mountain time): What questions should you ask in an interview to get at the skill level, motivation and personality of an applicant?
 What questions can you not legally ask?
 How do you evaluate interviewees?We find that having finalists come to see your operation is key to finding the best fit.
 Experienced mentors will discuss how they structure a working interview.

 Setting Expectations (Th, Jan 31, 7-8pm, Mountain time): Your apprentice is about to arrive.
 Writing an apprenticeship agreement, creating a skills list, and setting clear boundaries at the beginning can support a successful apprenticeship.

 Straight Talk Feedback (Th, Feb 28, 7-8pm, Mountain time): Giving and receiving feedback is often one of the most fraught challenges of being a mentor.
 We offer a tested structure to feedback that supports objective, honest, and open conversations in scheduled feedback sessions..

 Agrarian Apprenticeship Handbook

 For the last year, the New Agrarian Program has delved deep into the state of agricultural apprenticeship in the US as part of a Thornburg Foundation funded research project.
 The culmination of this work is a 120+ page book detailing our findings, profiling apprenticeship programs around the US, and a guide to starting an apprenticeship on your ranch or farm.
 In 2015, the New Agrarian Program launched a national dialogue among agricultural apprenticeship programs in order to foster systemic improvements in agricultural education and practice and to encourage the development of new programs of a consistently high quality.
 Initial research included in-depth analysis of apprenticeship programs, follow-up interviews, and site visits to diverse regions and regenerative agricultural operations.
 This work has culminated in Agrarian Apprenticeship.
 We hope you enjoy reading it, and using it as a resource.
-The digital edition is available for free online here, you can download a PDF, or you can order a hard copy for $30.
-The print edition is a limited run, so reserve a copy today by emailing email@example.com.
+The digital edition is available for free online here, you can download a PDF, or you can order a hard copy.
+Check out the QC store.
+The print edition is a limited run, so reserve a copy today by emailing firstname.lastname@example.org.

 New Agrarian News